 Qualitative results on ACDC support the above findings, as shown in Fig. \ref{fig:classes}.
-To be more specific, from up to down, we depict the input RBG image, the GT, the initial HRNet's output and our model's output.
-In the first column, we can underline that our model tries to enlarge correctly the sidewalk segments in both red and green frames and reduces the erroneously terrain segment predicted by the initial model.
-As far as the second set of images is concerned, HRNet classifies incorrectly the sign of the house into the traffic sign class (red frame).
-On the contrary, our model corrects not only this mistake, but also a discontinuity occurred in the yellow frame.
-Last but not least, regarding the last set of materials, our offset vector - based model eliminates correctly the sidewalk area (red framework), as in the initial image there is no such area.
-To sum up, OVeNet surpasses HRNet's performance.
+To be more specific, in the first column, we can underline that our model tries to enlarge correctly the sidewalk segments in both red and green frames and reduces the erroneous terrain segment predicted by HRNet.
+As far as the second example is concerned, HRNet classifies incorrectly the sign of the house as traffic sign (red frame).
+On the contrary, our model corrects not only this mistake, but also a discontinuity occurring in the yellow frame.
+Last but not least, regarding the last set of materials, our offset vector-based model eliminates correctly the sidewalk area (red frame), which does not exist in the ground truth.